 Seniors and Ambassadors pursuing their Girl Scout Gold Award may be allowed to solicit for donations.
-These Girl Scouts may accept unsolicited donations of money and materials from other organizations.
-However, these funds must be kept track of for reporting purposes.
+These Girl Scouts may accept unsolicited donations of money and materials only with prior written approval from GSCCC's CEO.
+Girls must follow all council instructions for tracking, reporting, and receipting these donations, and any crowdfunding efforts must use council-approved platforms that deposit into a GSCCC EIN-linked account.